ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 `-s`.

 (transfer-files)=
-### Transfer Files Between A Local Computer And A Server
+### Transfer Files between a Local Computer and a Server

 Unlike `wget` and `curl`, the next pair of commands can be used to transfer files between your local computer and a remote server.
 The first, `scp`, is